 The surrounding seas are a major spawning ground for the short-bodied mackerel which are a popular Thai meal.
 Mackerel, anchovy and squid are all caught commercially in the area.
-For more information see our: Koh Samui dive sites.

 The islands of the park are covered in forest, of which there are 4 types:

 - Dry Evergreen Forest, which occurs on the larger islands with significant patches on Wua Ta Lap, Phaluai and Sam Sao.
 The principle tree species are; Memecylon sp., Barringtonia fusiformis, Semecarpus curtisii, Cinna- momum sp., Caryota spp., Calamus spp. and Paphio- pedilum niveum 'Ang Thong' Pfitz.